-price of \$15.00 per share through a group of underwriters (the "Underwriters") led by Morgan Keegan & Company, Inc. ("Morgan Keegan").
+RMK Advantage Income Fund, Inc. (the "Fund") is a newly organized, diversified, closed-end management investment company.
+Morgan Asset Management, Inc. (the "Adviser") will serve as the Fund's investment adviser.
+The Fund's principal office is located at Fifty Front Street, Memphis, Tennessee 38103, and its telephone number is 1-800-564-2113.
+The Offering The Fund is offering 24,000,000 common shares at an initial public offering price of \$15.00 per share through a group of underwriters (the "Underwriters") led by Morgan Keegan & Company, Inc. ("Morgan Keegan").
 An investor must purchase at least 100 common shares (\$1,500) in order to participate in this offering.
-The Fund has given the Underwriters an option to purchase up to 2,475,000 additional common shares at the public offering price, less the sales load, within 45 days from the date of this Prospectus to cover over-allotments.
-The Adviser has agreed to pay organizational expenses and offering costs (other than sales load) that exceed \$0.05 per common share.
+The Fund has given the Underwriters an option to purchase up to 3,600,000 additional common shares at the public offering price, less the sales load, within 45 days from the date of this Prospectus to cover over-allotments.
+The Adviser has agreed to pay the Fund's organizational expenses and offering costs (other than sales load) that exceed \$0.05 per common share.
+The Fund anticipates it will limit this offering to 24,000,000 common shares, not including any exercise by the Underwriters of their over-allotment option.
 See "Underwriting."

-Investment Objectives The Fund's primary investment objective is to seek a high level of current income.
+Investment Objectives.....
+The Fund's primary investment objective is to seek a high level of current income.
 The Fund seeks capital growth as a secondary investment objective when consistent with its primary investment objective.
+The Fund will seek to achieve its investment objectives by investing a majority of its total assets in a diversified portfolio of below investment grade debt securities offering attractive yield and capital appreciation potential.
 There can be no assurance that the Fund will achieve its investment objectives.

-Investment Policies The Fund will seek to achieve its investment objectives by investing a majority of its total assets in a diversified portfolio of below investment grade debt securities that the Adviser believes offer attractive yield and capital appreciation potential.
-These securities include, but are not limited to, corporate bonds, mortgage- and assetbacked securities, convertible debt securities and municipal and foreign government obligations.
-Below investment grade debt securities are rated Ba or lower by Moody's Investors Service, Inc. ("Moody's"), BB or lower by Standard & Poor's Ratings Group ("S&P"), comparably rated by another nationally recognized statistical rating organization ("rating agency") or not rated by any rating agency but determined to be of comparable quality by the Adviser.
-Except with respect to 10% of its total assets, the debt securities purchased by the Fund will be rated, at the time of investment, at least CCC (or a comparable rating) by at least one rating agency or, if unrated, determined by the Adviser to be of comparable quality.
+The Fund's board of directors ("Board") may change the Fund's investment objectives without stockholder approval.
+Investment Philosophy and Process . . .
+The Adviser's investment approach is driven by a strong valueoriented philosophy.
+The Adviser concentrates on identifying specific sectors and securities that present the most attractive combination of current income and principal performance relative to alternative investments.
+This "value-investing" approach generally emphasizes the analysis and selection of individual securities over attempting to forecast macro-economic trends or interest rate movements.
+Investment Policies.....
+The Fund will seek to achieve its investment objectives by investing a majority of its total assets in below investment grade debt securities that the Adviser believes offer attractive yield and capital appreciation potential.
+These securities include, but are not limited to, corporate bonds, mortgage- and asset-backed securities, convertible debt securities and municipal and foreign government obligations.
+Below investment grade debt securities are rated Ba3 or lower by Moody's Investors Service, Inc. ("Moody's"), BB+ or lower by Standard & Poor's Ratings Group ("S&P"), comparably rated by another nationally recognized statistical rating organization ("rating agency") or not rated by any rating agency but determined to be of comparable quality by the Adviser.
+Except with respect to up to 10% of its total assets, the debt securities purchased by the Fund will be rated, at the time of investment, at least CCC (or a comparable rating) by at least one rating agency or, if unrated, determined by the Adviser to be of comparable quality.
 Below investment grade debt securities are commonly referred to as "junk bonds" and are considered speculative with respect to an issuer's capacity to pay interest and repay principal.
 They involve greater risk of loss, are subject to greater price volatility and are less liquid, especially during periods of economic uncertainty or change, than higher-rated debt securities.